jaypanc/pulsar-satr-prediction/README.md

 there are 9 columns of mainly two features and one target variable.Those two features are integrated profile and DM-SNR curve columns are
-1.mean
+1. mean
-2.standard deviation
+2. standard deviation
-3.excess kurtosis
+3. excess kurtosis
-4.skewness
+4. skewness
 of both integrated profile and DM-SNR curve